SlinkyPotato/IronGate/README.md

 ### Installation

-Any java based IDE can build Iron Gate, although [IntelliJ] is highly recommended:
+Any java based IDE can build Iron Gate, although [IntelliJ] is highly recommended.

 ### Plugins

-Iron Gate is will eventually use the following plugins:
+Iron Gate will eventually use the following plugins:
 * Dropbox
 * Google Drive
 * OneDrive